 As you make your way around the fossils, you come to a boarded walkway where they are still removing stones and finding fossils.
 No one was working when we were there, but you could see fossils they had uncovered recently.
 There are also some other track marks and fossils marked with signs as you walk on the boardwalk.
 This is the area of the museum that we feel will continue to change over time!

 The final stop is outside for the kids.
 There is a small sand box for brushing off fossils, and another where you can make your own dinosaur tracks, as well as a sand pit for the kids to play in.
-While we were there, some museum workers were making plaster casts of fossils.
-It was fun to watch.
 There is a little path to walk around and see fossils, and a shaded pavilion to sit for adults.
 We spent another 30 minutes here, and once again, our boys would have stayed longer if we’d let them.
 All in all, plan at least an hour and a half to two hours for the Johnson Farm Dinosaur Site.

 We thought this amazing dinosaur museum was well worth the price.
 They even have a group rate for groups larger than 10 so if you have a large family, or travel with some friends.
 For more info on their prices and hours, check their website.